SuperspaceLab/ml-qc-pxrd/README.md

-# Machine learning for QC phase identification
+# Machine Learning for Quasicrystal Diffraction (MLqcdiff)

 Supporting Information for the paper "Deep learning enables rapid identification of a previously unknown quasicrystal solely from multiphase powder diffraction patterns"

 ## Repository
-In this repository, we provide an implementation of CNN models with an example trained on a synthetic dataset.
+In this repository, we provide an implementation of a MLqcdiff model.

 1. Compile cython code (generator.pyx): python setup.py build_ext --inplace
 2. Run the tuning.py to tuning the model